All Products

 When you use internal bandwidth, take note of the following items:

 • Physical network bandwidth is shared across ECS instances.
 The internal bandwidth of an ECS instance may be affected by the internal bandwidth usage of other ECS instances.
 In most cases, an ECS instance can achieve the internal bandwidth provided by the instance type.
-For information about how to test internal bandwidth performance, see Best practices for testing network performance.
+For information about how to test internal bandwidth performance, see Test the network performance of an instance.

 • In scenarios such as high-performance computing, big data processing, and AI training, you can select an Elastic Remote Direct Memory Access (eRDMA)-capable instance type to provide low-latency, high-throughput network services.
-RDMA transfers data from user-mode programs to Host Channel Adapters (HCAs) for network transmission, without the need to go through the kernel stack.
+RDMA transfers data from user-mode programs to Host Channel Adapters (HCAs) for network transmission, without involving the kernel stack.
 RDMA helps greatly reduce CPU load and latency.

-• If you want a 100 Gbit/s or higher internal bandwidth per instance, select an instance type that supports network card mappings and specify network card indexes to attach elastic network interfaces to different network cards at the underlying layer.
-This way, you can maximize bandwidth utilization.
-For information about network card mappings, see Basics.
+• To achieve internal bandwidth of 100 Gbit/s or higher per instance, select an instance type that supports network card mappings and specify network card indexes to bind elastic network interfaces (ENIs) to different network cards at the underlying layer.
+This helps maximize bandwidth utilization.
+For information about network card mappings, see the Basics section of the "Overview" topic.

 • If your business requires concurrent data transmission and reception, we recommend that you use seventh-generation or later instance types to achieve full-duplex transmit and receive bandwidth.
 The transmission and reception rates are separately calculated.
 Data can be transmitted and received at the full rate at the same time.